Nuclear magnetic resonance (NMR) spectroscopy

-The NMR service offers specialist support and advice in NMR spectroscopy.
-This includes:
+Our service offers specialist support and advice in nuclear magnetic resonance spectroscopy.

 - B400 Bruker Avance III 400 MHz room B.12, runs 24/7